about cat!

 Cat Cogliandro (they/them) is a native of Houston, Texas, and began their training at Rowland’s School of Ballet, where they performed with pre-professional companies Kingwood Jazz & Company and Kingwood Dance Theatre.
 They went on to pursue collegiate dance studies and hold a BFA in Dance from SUNY Purchase and an MFA in Dance and Pedagogy from the University of Arizona.
 Based in New York City, Los Angeles, and Nashville, Cat is represented by FreshTalent Group in Nashville.

-Cat has collaborated with renowned creators including Cherice Barton, Phillip Chbeeb, Tyce Diorio, Ian Eastwood, Mike Esperanza, Hayden J Frederick, Janelle Ginestra, Jason Gorman, Juliette Irons, Lukas McFarlane, Jaci Royal, Sophia Stoller, Megan Lawson, Sonya Tayeh, and Andrew Winghart, among others.
+Cat has worked with renowned creators including Cherice Barton, Phillip Chbeeb, Tyce Diorio, Ian Eastwood, Mike Esperanza, Hayden J Frederick, Janelle Ginestra, Jason Gorman, Juliette Irons, Lukas McFarlane, Brice Mousset, Jaci Royal, Jon Rua, Sophia Stoller, Megan Lawson, Sonya Tayeh, and Andrew Winghart, among others.
 Their work and insights have been featured in The New York Times, Dance Spirit Magazine, Dance Teacher Magazine, Dance Magazine, Dance Informa, and on numerous podcasts such as DanceSpeak, WeirdAdults, Barretender, Stance Elements, Real Talks, Dance Your Life by Maxt Out, and Move True.

 As an educator, Cat works nationally and internationally to “help people find a better understanding of themselves through dance.”
+With an MFA in dance and pedagogy, Cat’s experience ranges from absolute beginner to advanced movers of all ages, and believe dance is for everyBody.
+As a DEEA Certified dance educator, Cat’s mission continues in creating anti-abusive, healthy, accessible, and inclusive spaces in dance.
 In New York, they teach weekly at Broadway Dance Center and Steps on Broadway, and regularly guest at Peridance, Movement Lifestyle (LA), and Millennium Dance Complex (Nashville).
-Cat has taught at the University of Arizona, Hussian College (formerly Relativity School), The Joffrey West Summer Intensive, Joffrey Spectrum, The Los Angeles Dance Festival, and international dance camps across Brazil, Poland, Italy, India, and beyond.
-They were recently on faculty for Joffrey Ballet School’s Jazz and Contemporary Trainee Program, where they premiered a commissioned work in December 2023.
+Cat has taught at the University of Arizona, Hussian College (formerly Relativity School), The Joffrey West Summer Intensive, Joffrey Spectrum, The Los Angeles Dance Festival, and international dance camps across Brazil, Argentina, Mexico, Poland, Italy, India, and beyond.

 see their work here